Taerarch/ga-world-tour/README.md

 The inbuilt functions from the map allowed us to handle the color changing as well as the drop down information for mouseover on countries.

+## To do:
+- Making a list of all liked shows
+- Mobile friendly
+- Use detail maps of more popular countries to show upcoming events
+- Plot route of the band traveling from location to location
+- Move the data of the map to the database
+- Fix the info hover box for countries with many concerts